opensecuritycontroller/opensecuritycontroller.org/tutorials/k8s_workload.md

 $ kubectl create -f ~/attacker-busybox.yaml
 ```
 2. The **protected** pod:
 The protected pod that will be pinged by the attacker.
-Observe it has a label which will be used later for creating a security group member in OSC.
+> Note: Observe it has a label (**env: production**) which will be used later for creating a security group member in OSC.

 Create the pod configuration file:
 ```sh
 $ cat >~/victim-busybox.yaml <<EOL